ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-size.md

 ## Configuring font size options

-It is, of course, possible to configure which font size options the editor should support.
+It is possible to configure which font size options are supported by the editor.
 Use the {@link module:font/fontsize~FontSizeConfig#options `fontSize.options`} configuration option to do so.
-Use special keyword `'normal'` to use document's normal font size as defined in CSS.
+Use the special keyword `'normal'` to use the default font size defined in the web page styles.

-The font size feature supports two ways of defining configuration using either predefined named presets or numeric values.
+The font size feature supports two ways of defining configuration: using  predefined (named) presets or simple numeric values.

-### Configuration using predefined named presets
+### Configuration using the predefined named presets

 The font size feature defines 4 named presets:
 - `'tiny'`